 Sprawling chain hotels can be a total snooze (although Chicago boasts some beauties in its best hotels).
 Luckily, the Windy City has an impressive assortment of boutique properties that trade size for warm, personalized service and lashings of character.
 Whether it's your first time here or you're planning a cheeky staycation, these hotels make a cozy backdrop when you're away from home.
 Take a look at our all-time favorites—from a stylish stunner in Wicker Park to a British import crowned by one of the city’s best rooftop pools.
 With choices like these, you'll be packing your bags in no time.

-RECOMMENDED: Full guide to the best hotels in Chicago
+RECOMMENDED: Find more places to stay with our guide to the best downtown Chicago hotels in the Loop

 Best boutique hotels

 To say the Chicago Athletic Association is beautiful is to put it mildly.
 The gorgeously restored and revamped hotel, opened in 2015, boasts 241 luxury boutique rooms—throwbacks to the club rooms of athletic associations long gone.
 But it also sports plenty of features to make it a favorite of Chicago residents, from the unparalleled view of Millennium Park and Lake Michigan at Cindy’s rooftop restaurant to more great food and drink at Cherry Circle Room (with its private alley entrance) and even a Shake Shack.
 You’ll also love the Game Room, with bocce, shuffleboard and billiards to supplement its terrific cocktails; for a special occasion, book in advance for the eight-seat Milk Room bar stocked with ultra-rare spirits.